6 Multiple Regression

 - C. The correlation between the two explanatory variables.

-- D. The expected value of the response variable when all explanatory variables are zero.
+- D. The expected value of the response variable when all regressors are zero.

 (LC6.12) What does the term “partial slope” refer to in a multiple regression model?